It’s never remotely easy until you have a steady stream of leads and a decent 1.0 revenue team.

-- Talk to as many customers as you can by voice, or even in person.
+- Talk to as many customers as you can by Zoom / voice, and a bunch each month in person.
 Even if they are $5 a month.
 You will learn so much.
 For each customer of a certain type you close, there are another 10–1000 just like them out there.
 But if you don’t talk to them, you won’t see the pattern.
 At least, not as quickly.

 - Begin drip marketing as soon as you have any sign-ups at all.
 You have to market to folks that don’t buy today.
 If they somehow found your tiny start-up no one has ever heard of, there is a decent chance they may buy later.
 More here.

 - Content marketing almost always works.
 It’s just slow.
 Write about your Unique Value Proposition.
 SEO almost always works at least a tiny bit.
 So write 10 blogs posts about how your product truly changes the game.
 Probably a few prospects will find it.

 - Booths and attending events are hard to get quality leads from unless you know what you are doing — but try the top ones at least.
 Because real, live buyers are there.
 Lots of them.
-The biggest events in your space (Dreamforce, RSA, SaaStr Annual, whatever) will be full of buyers.
+The biggest events in your space (Dreamforce, RSA, SaaStr Annual, Money 20/20, whatever) will be full of buyers.
 And so if you do it right — leads.
 Show up.
 If your price point is say $20k+ or higher, even just a couple of good leads can easily be ROI positive.
 Enterprise buyers especially go to top events to meet new vendors, and potentially, buy their products.
 That’s unique.